 Seattle is a very progressive town.
 We care for our environment.
-We care where our food comes from and how our consumer choices effect the world.
+We care where our food comes from and how our consumer choices affect the world.
 We know that it is very good for our farmers if we shop locally for our fruits and vegetables.
 We also know that local foods are healthier.

 I try to make sure that all customers start with a great deal, this is why I have a new student special.
 Even if there is no daily deal running, all of my customers get to try us at with a great deal.
-After that I have faith that the quality of yoga we provide will make our customers come back for more and will pay prices that allow us to stay open and allow me to pay my teachers respectable wages.
+After that, I have faith that the quality of yoga we provide will make our customers come back for more and will pay prices that allow us to stay open and allow me to pay my teacher’s respectable wages.

 All this said as I mentioned daily deals have been a great marketing tool for Spira.
 My favorite business to work with is Groupon.
 Their customer service and sales relationships are fantastic.
 I feel like I am the most important thing on their agenda, they are respectful of my needs as a small business.
 Living Social has been good to work with as well, though their sales Representative is not nearly as responsive year round as Groupon’s.
 Amazon Local is now forcing businesses to open the coupon to all customers.
-They say it is better customer service experience, I say they make more money on those deals… So you may not see me working with them much longer.
+They say it is better customer service experience; I say they make more money on those deals… So you may not see me working with them much longer.
 Sad since they are our local Seattle employers.

 In short this is Dora’s guideline for responsible Daily Deal shopping;

 1.)
 If you are new to the business – go buy it, they want you to try their business.

 2.)
 You have been there and you like them…. make sure to read the small print.
 If it is open to repeat customers ask following questions and let your moral ethical inner-self guide you to the right decision…

 - a.)
 Am I in the financial situation that this coupon is the only way that I can enjoy this night out, food, service and so on…